 Oh no Space Harrier?

 I’d better say it from the outset: picking 20 all-time arcade game classics is a nightmarish task, not simply because of the almost endless array of titles available to choose from, but because of all the really good ones you have to omit.
-Space Invader Here then, are the titles that made the cut, either because they have had …
+Space Invader Here then, are the titles that made the cut, either because they have …

 Agree - Space Harrier was to my memory the first mainstream hydraulic cabinet game, and to be honest I think the pinnacle of arcade fun before the consoles took the money and innovation out of the market.